A Linear Kernel for Planar Total Dominating Set: Introduction

 A common feature of these meta-theorems on sparse graphs is a {\sl decomposition scheme} of the input graph that, loosely speaking, allows to deal with each part of the decomposition independently.
-For instance, the approach of Guo and Niedermeier~\cite{GuNi07}, which strongly builds on Alber \emph{et al}.~\cite{AFN04}, is to consider a so-called \emph{region decomposition} of the input planar graph.
+For instance, the approach of Guo and Niedermeier~\cite{GuNi07}, which strongly builds on Alber et al.~\cite{AFN04}, is to consider a so-called \emph{region decomposition} of the input planar graph.
 The key point is that in an appropriately reduced \YES-instance, there are $O(k)$ regions and each one has constant size, yielding the desired linear kernel.
-This idea was generalized by Bodlaender \emph{et al}.~\cite{BFL+09} to graphs on surfaces, where the role of regions is played by \emph{protrusions}, which are graphs with small treewidth and small boundary.
-A crucial point is that while the reduction rules of~\cite{AFN04,GuNi07} are {\sl problem-dependent}, those of~\cite{BFL+09} are {\sl automated}, relying on a property called \emph{finite integer index} (FII), which was introduced by Bodlaender and de Fluiter~\cite{BvF01}.
-Loosely speaking, having FII guarantees that ``large'' protrusions of a graph can be replaced by ``small'' gadget graphs preserving equivalence of instances.
-FII is also of central importance to the approach of Fomin \emph{et al}.~\cite{FLST10} (resp.
-Kim \emph{et al}.~\cite{KLP+12}) on $H$-minor-free (resp. $H$-minor-topological-free) graphs.
+This idea was generalized by Bodlaender et al.~\cite{BFL+09} to graphs on surfaces, where the role of regions is played by \emph{protrusions}, which are graphs with small treewidth and small boundary.
+A crucial point is that while the reduction rules of~\cite{AFN04,GuNi07} are {\sl \modifOK{problem-dependent}{designed for a {\sl fixed} problem or a fixed set of problems}}, those of \modifOK{}{Bodlander et al.}~\cite{BFL+09} are {\sl automated}\footnote{\modifOK{}{Strictly speaking, the rules of Bodlander et al.~\cite{BFL+09} may also be considered as problem-dependent, but they are automatically generated by a unique ``meta-reduction rule'', which is general enough to cover many problems.}}, relying on a property called \emph{finite integer index} (FII), which was introduced by Bodlaender and de Fluiter~\cite{BvF01}.
+Informally speaking, having FII guarantees that ``large'' protrusions of a graph can be replaced with ``small'' gadget graphs preserving equivalence of instances.
+FII\modifOK{}{ (together with additional properties such as the so-called {\sl separation property}),} is also of central importance to the approach of Fomin et al.~\cite{FLST10} (resp.
+Kim et al.~\cite{KLP+12}) on $H$-minor-free (resp. $H$-minor-topological-free) graphs.
 See~\cite{BFL+09,FLST10,KLP+12} for more details.